bshurikan/Beni-BandcampPlayer/README.md

 </div>

-A compact, Python-based mini player for streaming music directly from Bandcamp on Windows Desktop.
+A compact, fully featured mini player for streaming music directly from Bandcamp on Windows Desktop.

-Designed for previewing albums when deciding on new music you want to support.
-This player isn’t meant to replace traditional music software (Winamp, MusicBee, VLC, etc.), but to complement it by making album previews quick and convenient before purchasing, especially when you have a lot of albums to preview.
+Designed for easy previewing of new albums and tracks before purchasing from artists you want to support.
+This player isn’t meant to replace traditional music apps like MusicBee, foobar2000, VLC, etc. but to complement them by making album previews quick and convenient before purchasing and playing the high quality downloads in your favorite music app.
+Especially when you have a lot of new albums to preview.

 ## Key Features

-* **Executable** - Available in .exe format, simply download and run (compatible with Windows 10 and 11).
-* **Automatic Updates** - Select automatic updates or check now to be notified when there is a new update and accept to install it automatically.
-* **Compact Interface** - Minimal design that stays out of your way and 4 modes to suit your style: Regular, Mini, Micro, and/or Nano.
+* **Compact Interface** - Minimal design that stays out of your way with 5 modes to suit your style:
+  * **Regular** > **Mini** > **Micro** (Main window sizes)
+  * Seperate **Nano Player** with docking + autohide (think Winamp); and
+  * **Image Viewer Mode** for fullscreen showcase (great if you have a second monitor).
+Zoom and pan artwork, view it fullscreen, complete with player, album list, visualization/particle effects.
+* **Volume Control** - Adjustable volume!
-* **Playlist Management** - Easily create and manage playlists of your favorite Bandcamp albums.
+* **Album List Management** - Easily create and manage a queue of Albums, or Artist Discographies.
+Save and Load separate lists.
-* **Adjustable Playlist** - Minimize, expand, resize or detach the playlist for flexible window management.
-* **Always on Top** - Keep the player visible while working in other applications.
-* **Keyboard Shortcuts** - Full keyboard control for play, pause, next, previous, volume, and more (customizable in the settings menu).
-Global keyboard shortcuts available with included `bandcamp_player_hotkeys.ahk` script ([Autohotkey v2 installation](https://www.autohotkey.com/v2/) required)
-* **Autoplay** - Automatically start playback on launch and when switching albums.
 * **Shuffle & Repeat** - Multiple playback modes for varied listening.
-* **Volume Control** - Adjustable volume.
-* **Image Viewer** - Click on the magnifying glass in any mode to aoom and pan artwork and view it fullscreen, complete with player, playlist and visualization/particle effects.
 * **App Themes** - Choose from Light, Dark, Album and Custom!
 Album Mode uses the color from each URLs album page.
 Custom uses locally stored .css files that you can customize.
+Don't like an Albums color scheme?
+You can prefer your own.
-* **Account Menu** - Login to Bandcamp and access Follow Artist and Wishlist Album features directly from the Apps Account Menu!
-Easily Follow or Wishlist your favorite Artist/Album with this convenient feature.
+* **Account Menu** - Login to Bandcamp to access **Follow Artist** and **Wishlist Album** features directly from the Apps Account Menu and unlock unlimited streaming of albums you've purchased with fancy icon and thank you messages.
 * **Track Change Notifications** - Keep track of what you are listening to, especially helpful when the app is hidden via nano modes autohide, or minimized; adjust the notifications or turn them off in the settings.
+* **Keyboard Shortcuts** - Full keyboard control for play, pause, next, previous, volume, and more (customizable in the settings menu).
+Global keyboard shortcuts available with included `bandcamp_player_hotkeys.ahk` script ([Autohotkey v2 installation](https://www.autohotkey.com/v2/) required)

 *The main player interface with compact playlist, regular/mini/micro and nano modes.*
 *Note: Mini mode features optional player autohide so the artwork is fully viewable.*